ChunaraLab/ChunaraLab.github.io/MLPH/index.md

 ## Goals and Overview
-The goals of this tutorial are to:
+The goals of this tutorial are to:<br>
-1) Familiarize the audience with research in public and population health
+1) Familiarize the audience with research in public and population health<br>
-2) Identify open areas relevant to machine learning and health equity
+2) Identify open areas relevant to machine learning and health equity<br>
-3) Activate the machine learning community on challenges in public/population health
+3) Activate the machine learning community on challenges in public/population health<br>

 The tutorial is composed of three parts.